zacthuku/react-hooks-react-router-nested-routes-v6/README.md

 >**Note**: We could have also used a more advanced feature of `react-router`
 >called `loaders`, which allow you to request data for a page as it loads.
 This
 >is an incredibly powerful and useful feature of `react-router`, but it takes a
 >fair bit of overhead to implement.
-Plus, you can still use `loaders` with a
->single parent application component - the two design patterns aren't mutually
->exclusive.
-Once you start getting the hang of `react-router`'s more basic
->features, then it might be a good idea to explore using `loaders`.
+To read more about loaders, [check out the documentation](https://reactrouter.com/en/main/route/loader).

 There are many different ways to solve these problems, and the best solution will often depend on what you're trying to build.
 As a beginner, it's best to learn a variety of design patterns, so you can intelligently apply the right one to your own unique situation!

 Okay, enough theorizing — let's get to actually creating this parent App component.
 We will pick up where we left off with the last code-along, but note that we've already added the `App.js` file for you.

 If you haven't already, go ahead and fork and clone the repo for this code-along.

 ## Rendering Nested Routes as "children"